Eisenhart--Duval lift for minisuperspace quantum cosmology: Discussion and outlook

 Here we consider general dimensional cases with conformal coupling in the WDW equation.
 As a special case, we can imagine a case that the extended minisuperspace is conformally flat.
 Provided that the extended minisuperspace is conformally flat, the curvature ${\cal R}$ will be zero if the appropriate conformal transformation, or gauge, is chosen.
 Therefore, in this case, the WDW equation is described as a normal Laplace equation.

-The chosen ``gauge'' (\ref{gauge}) at the classical level is a gauge that enables the simple interpretation when the expanded minisuperspace is three dimensional and conformally flat.
+The chosen gauge (\ref{gauge}) at the classical level is a gauge that enables the simple interpretation when the expanded minisuperspace is three dimensional and conformally flat.
 If the extended minisuperspace is three dimensional, the necessary and sufficient condition for conformally flatness is that the Cotton tensor is zero \cite{Cotton}.
-Under the gauge choice (\ref{gauge}), if the minisuperspace is conformally flat, it can be shown that the (Lorentzian) subspace stretched by variables $a$ and $\phi$ is a space with constant scalar curvature \cite{GJ1,Jackiw}.
+Under the gauge choice (\ref{gauge}), if the minisuperspace is conformally flat it can be shown that the (Lorentzian) subspace stretched by variables $a$ and $\phi$ is a space with constant scalar curvature \cite{GJ1,Jackiw}.
 Therefore, the scalar curvature $r$ of the three-dimensional minisuperspace is a constant.
-Since the gauge $G_{\chi\chi}=1$ is chosen, the equation becomes the WDW equation in which the coefficient before the potential term is $p^2+\xi r$, instead of $p^2$ in our previous analysis.
-In our two models treated in the present paper, the value of $r$ happened to be zero.
+Since the gauge $G_{\chi\chi}=1$ is chosen, the equation becomes the WDW equation in which the coefficient before the potential term is $p^2+\xi r$, instead of $p^2$ as in our previous analysis.
+In our two models examined in the present paper, the value of $r$ happened to be zero.
 Although we have not yet found an example of a model with nonzero $r$, the model with three-dimensional extended minisuperspace of conformally constant curvature belongs to an interesting class of quantum cosmological models.

-Another example of a flat three-dimensional extended minisuperspace with the gauge $G_{\chi\chi}=1$ is the system with a general nonminimally \cite{Kiefer4} (including conformal \cite{Hawking,HP2,Kiefer3,GS,Pedram}) coupled scalar field without any scalar potential term (including the cosmological term) in the spacetime with nonvanishing spatial curvature. \footnote{The extended minisuperspaces for the Kaluza-Klein theory with a cosmological constant \cite{Wudka1,Wudka2} and the scalar-tensor theory with a cosmological constant \cite{Lidsey}, which are known to be related to the similar model, are also flat.} However, in general cases, the WDW equation may be solved only when the variable is far from the original variable, which may rather make the analysis difficult.
-Generally speaking, including this example, solvability of models obtained by the Eisenhart lift is technically another important problem, and we would like to classify the cases skillfully in future work.
+Another example of a flat three-dimensional extended minisuperspace with the gauge $G_{\chi\chi}=1$ is the system with a general nonminimally \cite{Kiefer4} (including conformal \cite{Hawking,HP2,Kiefer3,GS,Pedram}) coupled scalar field without any scalar potential term (including the cosmological term) in the spacetime with nonvanishing spatial curvature. \footnote{The extended minisuperspaces for the Kaluza-Klein theory with a cosmological constant \cite{Wudka1,Wudka2}, the scalar-tensor theory with a cosmological constant \cite{Lidsey}, and the Kantowski-Sachs model with a cosmological constant \cite{Conradi}, which are all known to be related to the similar model, are also flat.} However, in general cases, the WDW equation may be solved only when the variable is far from the original variable, which may rather make the analysis difficult.
+Generally speaking, including this example, solvability of models obtained by the Eisenhart-Duval lift is technically another important problem, and we would like to classify the cases skillfully in future work.